9 Common Reasons Why EdTech Startups Fail and Tips to Avoid Them

 Schedule a call

-These learnings will help you create a sustainable business model for your Edtech startup that will help you excel and grow.
-But, how do you overcome these challenges?
+These learnings will help you create a sustainable business model for your EdTech startup that will help you excel and grow.
+But how do you overcome these challenges?
 Let’s understand potential solutions and approaches directly from experts.

-With 15+ years of experience in delivering future-proof solutions, we have expertise in overcoming Edtech challenges.
-Here are some approaches that we recommend to every Edtech startup.
+With 15+ years of experience in delivering future-proof solutions, we have expertise in overcoming EdTech challenges.
+Here are some approaches that we recommend to every EdTech startup.

 Approach 1- Focus on solving a real problem

 It starts with analyzing the market and potential competitors.
-Understand what is the emerging demand of customers and how your competitors trying to solve it.
+Understand what the emerging demand of customers is and how your competitors trying to solve it.
 It helps you analyze where they lack and what engaging features you can add to make your startup work.
 For example, Duolingo is focusing on interactive learning that keeps users engaged while offering immersive AI-driven learning for all users.

 Case study- Explore how we build GradReady– an all-in-one e-learning solution specifically for Medical students for exam preparation.